Portrait in tapestry, colored by nature

 In 2018, news reports say Scottish curators are still on an Everyman kick.
 “Large Tree Group” is now on display in the National Museum of Scotland.
 But reflecting the diversity of Scottish humans may not meet every demand facing the curators.

 Now that class-action lawsuits are allowed in Scotland, as of June 2018, we can anticipate the day when lawyers representing the sheep of Scotland will protest that their clients’ trademark colors, not to mention their wool, were taken without their consent.

-- Visit the viewing gallery at Dovecot Studios at 10 Infirmary Street, Edinburgh, to see weavers and rug tufters at work below in the former public bath’s swimming pool.
+Visit its viewing gallery at 10 Infirmary Street, Edinburgh, to see weavers and rug tufters at work below in the former public bath’s swimming pool.
 Many worked with some deliciously unnatural colors of yarn.
 Some recent Dovecot projects:

 For credits and more info on Dovecot tapestries pictured above, choose by title.
 Top row: The Caged Bird’s Song, Celtic Spirit II, and Ski Rug.
 Lower row: William Crozier Untitled Rug 2010, Waterbaby, and After After After Monarch of the Glen, an update of Scotland’s famed image of a rampant stag.